 The layout of the original bathroom worked perfectly well, the set up just needed tweaking.
 It looked outdated and was leaking at key points after only 6 years.
-The slow leaks were caused by inferior products that were badly fitted by the previous installers.
-Therefore, we needed to ensure that everything chosen for the project met our high standard quality checks to ensure that the bathroom would be future proof.
+The slow leaks were caused by inferior products that were badly fitted.
+We needed to ensure that everything chosen for the project, met our high standard quality checks.
+Ensuring the bathroom would be future proof.

-Our clients liked warm tones in general, but were after a lighter and brighter feel to their bathroom with a contemporary feel but that wouldn’t compromise the classic and timeless style they were after.
+Our clients like warm tones in general, but were after a lighter and brighter feel to their bathroom, that offered a contemporary feel, without compromising the classic and timeless style they were after.

-For the proposal we created the timeless look by embracing a classic colour combination of creams and browns but enhanced the look with a contemporary take.
+For the proposal, we created a timeless look by embracing a classic colour combination of creams and browns, enhancing the look with a contemporary feel.

-Interiors in the last couple of years has been drawing inspiration from nature, whether it be leafy foliage and tropical prints or introducing subtle elements with natural fabrics such as linen weave.
-The concept for this bathroom was to mix patterns and materials which had a natural and raw feel to them, creating an sensually tactile and serene space.
+Interiors in the last couple of years has been drawing inspiration from nature.
+Whether it be leafy foliage and tropical prints, or introducing subtle elements with natural fabrics such as linen weave.
+The concept for this bathroom was a mix of patterns and materials which had a natural and raw feel to them.
+Creating a sensually tactile and serene space.